TonnySakurai/Simulate-Potts-model-in-Monte-Carlo/README.md

 # Simulate-Potts-model-in-Monte-Carlo
-This code uses Wolff algorithm to simulate Potts model, and use phase space to calculate phase-transition temperature
+This code uses Wolff algorithm to simulate Potts model, and uses phase space to calculate phase-transition temperature.